VeitFrick/IJM/README.md

 1. Checkout the repository.
 2. Open a commandline window and navigate to the checkout location.
-3. Build the project using `mvn clean package`
+3. Build the project using `mvn clean intstall`

-If for some reason the local maven repo is missing or has been deleted, you can recreate it using `install-custom-libs.bat`
+## Running
+Run the CmdRunner with the following arguments:
+`-src path\to\the\file\example2source.test	-dst path\to\the\file\example2destination.test	-c None -m IJM -w FS -g OTG` (java -cp ijm.jar at.aau.softwaredynamics.runner.CmdRunner is needed here for jar) Choice of classifier, matcher, writer and tree-generator For Spoon based version use: `-c Java -m IJM_Spoon -g SPOON`

+For JDT/Classical IJM version use: `-c None -m IJM -g OTG`

+Run the FullProjectAnalyzer with the following arguments: `-p path\to\project -pw password -usr postgres -conn jdbc:postgresql://localhost:5432/depdatabase`

 ## Build Docker Image of WebService